 The Planning and Zoning Board shall handle such matter in a public session as part of a previously prepared agenda.
-The Planning and Zoning Board shall submit its report and recommendation to the City Council.
+The Planning and Zoning Board shall submit its report and recommendation to the Board of County Commissioners.

-Within a reasonable time after receiving the Planning and Zoning Board report and recommendation, the City Council shall by majority vote either approve, approve with conditions, or deny the request.
+Within a reasonable time after receiving the Planning and Zoning Board report and recommendation, the Board of County Commissioners shall by majority vote either approve, approve with conditions, or deny the request.
 Such matters shall be handled in a public session as part of a previously prepared agenda.

-12.3.3 Variances to the Minimum Housing Regulations

-Where the literal application of the requirements of Article 9 of these land development regulations would appear to cause undue hardship on an owner or tenant, the owner of such building or structure, or their authorized agent, may request the City Council to approve a variance in accordance with Article 13 of these land development regulations.
+12.3.3 Variances to the Minimum Housing Regulations.
+Where the literal application of the requirements of Article 9 of these land development regulations would appear to cause undue hardship on an owner or tenant, the owner of such building or structure or their authorized agent, may request the Board of County Commissioners to approve a variance.